Status, Voice, and Governance

 Notes

-1. Michal Korach and Maya Chosen, Jerusalem Facts and Trends 2021: The State of the City and Changing Trends (Jerusalem: Jerusalem Institute for Policy Research, 2021), 14.
-Data from this source reflect the number of Palestinians entered in the Israeli Population Registry (including both citizens and permanent residents).
-Unregistered persons and persons with Palestinian Authority (PA) IDs living in Jerusalem are not included and may number in the thousands or tens of thousands, but those data are unknown.
+1. Omer Yaniv, Netta Haddad, and Yair Assaf-Shapira, Jerusalem Facts and Trends 2022 (Jerusalem: Jerusalem Institute for Policy Research, 2022), 20.
+Reflects the number of Palestinians entered in the Israeli Population Registry (including both citizens and permanent residents).
+Unregistered persons and persons with Palestinian Authority (PA) IDs living in Jerusalem may number in the thousands or tens of thousands, but are not counted in this source.

 4. See Precarious Status.